High quality competition experience begins with great technical officials.

 Officiating is a single linear pathway.
 Education and training is provided at each level to meet the competition requirements that match each stage.
 Most officials in Canada are Provincial Technical Officials.
 This group provides support to community events across the country, and are the foundation for the whole program.

-Training for officials is a collaborative process between the Provincial Sport Organizations (PSOs), Triathlon Canada and the International Triathlon Union (ITU).
+Training for officials is a collaborative process between the Provincial Sport Organizations (PSOs), Triathlon Canada and World Triathlon (WT).
 Each organization takes the lead for a block of training, but all are building on a common foundation.

 Technical Officials are described as follows: